Hockey Alberta’s Mission is to create positive opportunities and experiences FOR ALL PLAYERS through innovative leadership and exceptional service.

 As players move beyond the beginner stages, they enter Atom (9-10 years) hockey and then progress to Peewee (11-12 years).
 These stages are when sport-specific skill development ramps up, along with the transfer of skills and concepts from practices to games.
 Players have the option to continue to play locally or, at the ‘Mainstream’ Peewee division, they have the option to tryout for a regional team in the AA Hockey Model.

 At this age, players begin placing a heightened focus on hockey.
 While the emphasis on individual skill development should remain high, increased attention is also given to group tactics.
 More games are scheduled, and more options are available for players depending on their level of interest and skill.
 For both male and female players, the ‘Mainstream’ model remains and uses ‘Tiering’ to offer programs for all levels of players.
-Additionally, the AA, Sports School and Male and Female Alberta Development Models (AAA) offer a higher level of development and competition for players.
+Additionally, the AA, Accredited School and Male and Female Alberta Development Models (AAA) offer a higher level of development and competition for players.
 All programs within the Female Hockey Model, as well as Recreational hockey programs, offer non-body checking options.

 Beginning, typically, at 18 years of age, players have many options to continue their hockey experience.
 Junior hockey (for players 20 years and younger) provides multiple levels of hockey.
 Junior A, B, C and Female hockey are all options and are offered in most areas of the Province.
 Junior hockey provides a valuable development opportunity, offering intense competition for players who make every game a best-on-best challenge.
 Leagues like the WHL and AJHL are heavily scouted by post-secondary coaches and NHL scouts, allowing players to improve their game and their next-level hockey outlook.
 If a player wishes to combine hockey experience while earning a post-secondary credential, several hockey programs are available within college and university programs in Alberta.
 At the college level (ACAC) there are eight institutions and at the university level (USport) there are four institutions that provide opportunity for young men and women to compete.
 With a development-minded practice to game ratio, players are better positioned to reach their full potential in college or university hockey while enjoying a competitive environment.